Vladimir Ilyich Lenin (poem): Critical reception

 While the newspapers reported of highly successful public performances, the Soviet literary critics approached the poem with caution.
 One unreservedly positive review came from Novy Mir (No.9, 1925).
-"Of all that he have now in the Russian poetry on Lenin, Mayakovsky's poem stands out as the most significant thing...
+"Of all that we have now in the Russian poetry on Lenin, Mayakovsky's poem stands out as the most significant thing...
 The author quite consciously introduced political journalism to his poetry and undoubtedly succeeded in justifying this ploy artistically.
 In his poem Ilyich lives everywhere, in every single event," the anonymous reviewer opined.

 Poet and critic G. Lelevich, in Pechat i Revolyutsia (Press and Revolution, No.1, 1926), expressed his reservations:"Surely, the poem is masterfully written, but the chasm between the brain and the heart here is painful.
 There are some emotionally charged, infectious bits, but as a whole this poem is the result of 'mind's cool reflections'...
 It's a tragedy that the ultra-individualistic verses 'about that' are strikingly sincere with Mayakovsky, while the Lenin poem, some exceptions aside, is cerebral and rhetorical.
 Neither singing paeans to the revolution through abstract logic, nor exploiting the bohemian and individualistic motives of old will do as the basis for Mayakovsky's huge talent's further development.
 He really needs to step over himself...
 The Lenin poem is a failed but significant and promising attempt to do just that.

 Critic Viktor Pertsov (at the time a LEF activist) in his 1925 article "Revising the Left Front Policy in the Modern Russian Art", wrote: "The poem 'Vladimir Ilyich Lenin' is this extraordinarily strange, self-contradictory thing.
 On the one hand, the grief over this immense loss is cast in such words that won't fail to excite any of the future generations.
 Their condensed bitterness is a timeless battle cry, not just for the future, for the present too.
 On the other hand, several pages earlier we have the insufferable wordiness, cringeworthy naivety and clumsiness in the descriptions of Lenin's life, as well as [the history of the] working class.
 May be because… Lenin's genius is so huge, Mayakovsky should have stayed away from this historical narrative which proved to be so restrictive for his constructive horizons."